F Stop Lounge is a site that inspires to bring the photographers of the world together.

 Hi there!
 I’m Craig.
 I’m an amateur landscape photographer living in Shanghai, China.
 I’m also a skateboarder, gamer, tech lover & a proud nerd.
 Hailing from the UK originally, I grew up in Hong Kong and have spent most of my life either living or travelling in Asia.
 Thanks to my job, I sometimes get to travel around the world and whilst I’m there I try to take pretty pictures.
 I do this weird thing called YouTube videos.
 Specifically, the “vlog” type of videos where I film myself when I go out to shoot my photographs.
 I enjoy it.
 Other people seem to enjoy it too.
 If you are the social type, don’t be afraid to say “Hi”.
 I’ll certainly say “Hi!” back.
 I like being friendly.

 Simon is an enthusiastic hobbyist photographer who also likes discovering the truth about things.
 He loves hiking and camping in the wilderness and the challenge of learning to communicate through the art of photography.
 Simon aims to create images that affect people emotionally.
 When not out shooting or processing images, he reads everything he can about photography.

 Paul Pichugin is a passionate commercial and landscape photographer based in Western Australia.
 His award winning work has been published internationally and his limited edition prints attract discerning private collectors.
 He has also founded The Creative Mind, a blog about creativity and being a creative.
 Paul can be reached on various social platforms with Google+ being his main point of contact.

-I am a Sydney-based portrait and product photographer whose creativity and inspiration draws from my 15-year computer graphics career.
+I am a Brisbane-based portrait and product photographer whose creativity and inspiration draws from my 15-year computer graphics career.
 I just love creating things that do not exist in real life, but also love making every day subjects look more amazing than they really are.

 My most used tools are Photoshop and my 3D modelling applications that enable me to bring the many ideas from my mind to life.